 Males tend to be larger than females, as with most cat breeds.
-Females generally weigh between 6-9 pounds whereas males weigh 10 to 13 pounds.
+Females generally weigh between 6 and 9 pounds, whereas males weigh 10 to 13 pounds.

-When it comes to personality, there might be differences between the male and female Lykoi—but it’s not always the case.
+When it comes to personality, there might be differences between the male and female Lykoi, but it’s not always the case.
 Males tend to be more affectionate with a broader audience.
 They might also be more active and playful.
-Their energy can be a bit more scattered, easily getting distracted.
+Their energy can be a bit more scattered and they easily get distracted.

 While these may be stereotypical traits, each cat will act according to their singular characteristics.

 Lykoi will likely rise in popularity in the coming years.
 These spooky Halloween-style cats are bound to steal the hearts of werewolf lovers across the globe.
 Since they aren’t aloof or standoffish as their looks might imply, they match well to most lifestyles, especially as kittens.
 The Lykoi cat price might deter some, but if you have your sites set on this breed, remember to buy from a reputable breeder who can validate the kitten’s care.
 In any regard, love your little werewolf cat and pick a spook-tacular name for them!

 - 1. Lykoi Literally Translates to “Wolf” in Greek

 - 2. Lykoi Cats Actually Come From Feral Cats With Skin Problems

 - 3. Lykoi Cats Have a Hairless Gene All Their Own